BastianLo/Fermento/README.md

 ---

-<p align="center"> Fermentia is a self-hostable recipe manager specifically for fermentation.
+<p align="center"> Fermento is a self-hostable recipe manager specifically for fermentation.
     <br>
 </p>